ps-tuebingen-courses/pl1-lecture-notes/src/14-object-algebras/object-algebras.md

 ```scala mdoc:invisible
 import scala.language.implicitConversions
 ```

 Object algebras: A practical way of using Church Encodings

-In previous lectures, we have talked about the "expression problem": The problem of encoding  data structure (like expressions) and functions on that data structure (like evaluators, or pretty-printers) in such a way that both the data structure and the functions thereon can be extended without modifying code, while at the same time maintaining static type safety.
+In previous lectures, we have talked about the "expression problem": The problem of encoding a data structure (like expressions) and functions on that data structure (like evaluators, or pretty-printers) in such a way that both the data structure and the functions thereon can be extended without modifying code, while at the same time maintaining static type safety.